Minnesota / County

 What is the weather like in Coon Rapids, MN year-round?

-Residents of Coon Rapids experience four distinct seasons, with cold winters averaging lows of 7°F and warm summers reaching highs of 83°F. The city receives about 31 inches of rainfall annually and enjoys sunshine 56% of the year.
-Seasonal changes offer opportunities for both winter and summer activities.
+Coon Rapids experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 7°F. The area receives about 31 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter